Eric Paschall

-Eric Luther Paschall (/ˈpæskəl/; born November 4, 1996) is an American professional basketball player for Hubei Wenlv of the National Basketball League (NBL).
+Eric Luther Paschall (/ˈpæskəl/; born November 4, 1996) is an American professional basketball player for Bambitious Nara of the Japanese B.League.
 He played college basketball for the Fordham Rams and the Villanova Wildcats.
 He was selected with the 41st overall pick in the 2019 NBA draft by the Golden State Warriors and named to the NBA All-Rookie First Team in 2020.

 Early life

 Paschall was born in Sleepy Hollow, New York, the son of Juan Eric Paschall and Cecelia Brooks-Paschall.
 His siblings are Ellen, Eudora and Tia.
 Growing up, he was given the nickname "Stepzz" for his deadly stepback.
 Paschall played AAU ball with and befriended future NBA player, and future teammate, Donovan Mitchell.
 He attended Dobbs Ferry High School and averaged 20 points and nine rebounds per game as a sophomore.
 As a junior, Paschall was named state Class B player of the year and Westchester County Mr. Basketball.
 He averaged 26.0 points, 11.2 rebounds and 2.5 assists per game to lead the Eagles to Section 1 finals.
 Paschall transferred to St. Thomas More School as a senior, where he helped the team advance to the National Prep School Championship title game.
 Paschall was honored as the NEPSAC AAA Player of the Year.